zale144/nanosapp/README.md

 The database that stores the ad campaigns is MongoDB.
 Because of a relatively complex structure of the JSON found in data.json, I've decided to use a No-SQL database, which will make it easier to store data without having to deal with references between nested objects.

-The reason I've chosen a microservice architecture is, in a case like this, modularity.
-Adding new features, views or functionality would be as simple as writing a new microservice.
-One microservice crashing would not bring the whole application down.

 The part where I had a difficulty deciding which path to take is the model.
 The model is supposed to represent the structure found in the JSON data file.
 The same structure needs to be implemented in the protocol buffer descriptor file.